eilvelia/tdl/README.md

 ---

-In the repository, there is also an older package `tdl-tdlib-ffi` (_now deprecated_) for Node.js, which uses `node-ffi-napi` instead of a custom node addon.
-Note that `tdl-tdlib-ffi` does not work with multiple clients (that will result in use-after-free).
-One advantage of using `ffi-napi` might be the availability of prebuilt binaries for the node addon.

 The library is designed to work with different "backends", which all follow the same interface described in the [TDLib_API.md](TDLib_API.md) file (the types are described in the `tdl-shared` package), so that it's possible to easily swap one